ansible-middleware/instruqt/tracks/a4mw-eap-sso/01-a4mw-eap-sso-dashboard/assignment.md

 ☑️ Task 1 - Explore the Dashboard
 ===

 Explore the Dashboard view.
-Currently the Dashboard wont show much information due to the lack of playbooks and hosts, but you will be able to visit again once you finished the lab and notice the difference.
+Currently the Dashboard wont show much information since it has just been deployed, but you will be able to visit again once you finished the lab and notice the difference.

 You will find the following buttons: